Big Cottonwood Canyon Scenic Byway

 The name comes from the size of the many cottonwoods that line the bottom of the canyon.

-An artist honing her craft along the Big Cottonwood Canyon Scenic Byway
+A landscape artist practicing her craft along the Big Cottonwood Canyon Scenic Byway

 Other photos courtesy of the US Forest Service